-Range is from $10000 to $14500 USD for all combined charges.
-Prices may vary based on length of time and complexity of the case.
-Pricing includes all follow up appointments and care.
+The range is from $10000 to $14500 USD for all combined charges.
+Prices may vary based on the length of time and complexity of the case.
+Pricing includes all follow-up appointments and care.
 There are no hidden fees. of the procedure is based on 1.
 Anesthesia Fees 2.
 Facility Fees and 3.
 Surgeon Fees.

 Tummy Tuck Complications

 Local Complications of Tummy Tuck